Panasonic Lumix S5 is a compact full-frame camera for YouTubers and videographers

 On top of that, it’s also possible to use Anamorphinc lenses, while Dual-native ISO is another feature that’s been brought across from Panasonic’s more expensive models.

-The S5 features a heat-dispersion design, which aims to cut out the problems that the Canon EOS R5 has been plagued with since launch.
-Other useful video features include frame markers, a frame indicator and the ability to capture vertical video for social media sites.
+The S5 features a heat-dispersion design, which aims to prevent the overheating issues that the Canon EOS R5 has been plagued with since launch.
+Other useful video features include frame markers, a frame indicator, and the ability to capture vertical video for social media sites.

-Naturally, there has to be a compromise here, and with the S5, that comes in the form of a Micro HDMI port, rather than a full-sized one, which may put off professional videographers.
+One compromise, specs-wise, is that the S5 only has a Micro HDMI port, rather than a full-sized one, which may put off professional videographers.

 Hybrid skills

-Although videographers are very likely to be drawn towards the S5, there’s plenty of appeal for photographers too.
+Although videographers are likely to be drawn towards the Panasonic S5, there’s plenty of appeal for photographers too.

 There’s a 2360k-dot 0.74x OLED electronic viewfinder, double SD card slots, a dust and splash-resistant magnesium alloy body, and the ability to charge via USB.

-Panasonic says that it has “rewritten the algorithm” when it comes to autofocus, to make it much more reliable and reactive when compared to previous S1 models.
-Improvements have been made its ability to detect bodies, moving subjects, eyes and heads – the good news for Panasonic Lumix S1 owners is that this will also be coming to that camera via a firmware update.
+Panasonic says it has “rewritten the algorithm” when it comes to autofocus, to make it much more reliable and reactive when compared to previous S1 models.
+The system's ability to detect bodies, moving subjects, eyes and heads has been improved – and the good news for Panasonic Lumix S1 owners is that these improvements will also be coming to that camera via a firmware update.

-When it comes to pricing, Panasonic hasn’t gone too aggressive here, but it does compete well with models such as the Nikon Z6, the Canon EOS RP and the Sony A7 III.
+When it comes to pricing, Panasonic hasn’t gone too aggressive, but it has priced the S5 to compete with models such as the Nikon Z6, the Canon EOS RP and the Sony A7 III.
 The Panasonic S5 body-only price is $1,999 / £1,799 / $3,199, or you can get hold of it with the 20-60mm kit lens for $2,299 / £1,999 / AU$3,699.
 Shipping is expected to start from the end of September, so look out four a full review on TechRadar very soon.

 - These are the best full-frame cameras you can buy right now